Jae277/Jae277/README.md

 - Currently a Student at Tripleten

-- 💞️ I’m looking to collaborate on open source projects, startup ideas or anything that helps me grow as a developer.
 - 📫 How to reach me: jaec352@gmail.com | [LinkedIn](https://www.linkedin.com/in/jaelin-cooper-038113312/)
 - 😄 Pronouns: he/him
 -  things i like doing on my free time i love riding enduro bikes and exploring things.